Considering alternatives to further study but not sure why you should apply for an apprenticeship? We’ve got eleven great reasons right here.

 Apprenticeships are the polar opposite of a university degree in terms of finance: rather than paying through the nose to learn, you’re actually paid.

-With university fees at £9,250 a year and rising, as well as factoring in all the associated accommodation and living expenses, three years at university can cost over £50,000.
+With university fees at £9,535 a year in 2026, as well as factoring in all the associated accommodation and living expenses, three years at university can cost over £50,000.

 On the other hand, apprentices earn money on top of not accruing debt, so come away better off.